Carl Ulrich von Donop

 Date of Birth - DeathJanuary 1, 1732 - October 25, 1777

-Donop was not reprimanded for this actions and continued serving in New Jersey.
-In the spring of 1777, he participated in several skirmishes, including the attack on Bound Brook on April 13.
-In October 1777, with the British army capturing Philadelphia, several naval engagements took place on the Delaware River.
-Donop, hoping to recover his reputation, was given command of 2,000 troops to lead an attack on Fort Mercer in New Jersey.
-At the Battle of Red Bank on October 22, Donop unsuccessfully led three charges on the American fortifications, resulting in the loss of 400 men, including himself.
-He died of his wounds several days later and is buried at Red Bank along the Delaware River.
+Von Donop was not reprimanded for his lack of actions and continued serving in New Jersey.
+In the spring of 1777, he participated in several skirmishes, including the attack on Bound Brook on April 13th.
+When the British captured Philadelphia in October 1777, several naval engagements took place on the Delaware River.
+Von Donop hoped to recover his reputation that was tarnished the year before.
+He was given command of 1,2000 troops and ordered to lead an attack on Fort Mercer, a fort on the New Jersey side of the Delaware River, opposite Philadelphia.
+At the Battle of Red Bank on October 22nd, von Donop unsuccessfully led three charges on the American fortifications, resulting in the loss of over 500 men, including himself.
+He died of his wounds several days later and was buried at Red Bank along the Delaware River, most likely under rising water of the river today.